FreedomBen/Fedora-on-pinebookpro/README.md

 # Fedora on the Pinebook Pro
 This repository serves as an installation guide for Fedora on the Pinebook Pro.

-The Pinebook Pro is a Free and Open Source Arm 64-Bit laptop made by PINE64, a community driven company focused on creating ARM devices.
+The Pinebook Pro is a Free and Open Source ARM 64-Bit laptop made by PINE64, a community driven company focused on creating ARM devices.

 You can learn more about PINE64 <a href="/https://www.pine64.org/">here</a>.